keithalewis/math/ross.md

 [@Ros1978] showed how to value uncertain future cash flows.
 His two main results are:

-1. Valuation is a purely geometric result, not probabilistic.
+1. Valuation is a purely geometric result that does not involve probability.

 2. The theory applies to _any_ portfolio of instruments.